mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/database-cycle-file.md

 ---
 title: DatabaseCycleFile class
-description: Database file that participates in the RPG program Cycle.
-When a Cycle file record is read from the Database, the file buffer values are not immediately copied into the program fields.
-The RPG cycle explicitly issues a LoadBuffer call at the proper time within
+description: "Database file that participates in the RPG program Cycle.
+When a Cycle file record is read from the Database, the file buffer values are not immediate"
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Database file that participates in the RPG program Cycle.
 When a Cycle file record is read from the Database,